enricopiseddu/lendingPool/README.md

 #### 5.2.6 Tests on interests and time
-**_Initialization_**   The owner deploys three contracts representing ERC20 tokens: "T1", "T2" and "T3" with an initial balance of 100.000 T1, 100.000 T2 and 500.000 T3.
-Next, the owner adds T1, T2 and T3 in the LP, he distributes 100.000 T1 and T2 to LP and 250.000 T3 to Alice and Bob.
+**_Initialization_**   The owner deploys the LP and three contracts representing ERC20 tokens: "T1", "T2" and "T3" with an initial balance of 100.000 T1, 100.000 T2 and 500.000 T3.
+Next, the owner adds T1, T2 and T3 to the LP, he distributes 100.000 T1 and T2 to LP and 250.000 T3 to Alice and Bob.
 Bob deposits 250.000 T3 as collateral and he borrows 90.000 T2 making the reserve T2 overused (utilization rate > 80%).
 The reserve T1 is underused because it has no borrows.

 **_Proposed tests_**
 - Alice deposits 20.000 T3 as collateral, then she borrow 10.000 T2 (from the reserve OVERUSED).